 EMPTY CANS MAKE THE MOST NOISE

 There is an old idiom that states, “Empty cans make the most noise.”
 Have you noticed that narcissists are the biggest empty cans of all?
-They make a whole lot of commotion and noise, in the form of persistently shifting the blame and focus on others, while they live their lives donning their phony halos and angel wings, all the while betraying, lying, deceiving, using, and abusing people.
+They make a whole lot of commotion and noise, in the form of persistently shifting the blame and focus on others, while they live their lives wearing their phony halos, all the while betraying, lying, deceiving, using, and abusing people.

-It’s just another one of their manipulation tactics, to steer you off the scent, of their trail of falsehood and deceit.
-You frantically become so preoccupied with defending your own morals and conduct (over the most minor transgressions), while the narcissist sits back, and disguises his/her dishonesty, and utter lack of morality under a lot of meaningless noise.
+It’s just another one of their manipulation tactics, to steer you off the scent of their trail of falsehood and deceit.
+You frantically become so preoccupied with defending your own morals and conduct (over the minor infractions), while the narcissist sits back, and disguises his/her dishonesty, and utter lack of morality under a lot of meaningless noise.

 Hypocrisy is the exact opposite of integrity.
-Yet, narcissists will be the first to declare they are the most virtuous, and principled people on the planet, by regularly highlighting other people’s real, or alleged faults, and minor wrong-doings.
+Narcissists will be the first to declare they are the most principled and perfect people on the planet, by regularly highlighting the real or alleged faults and minor wrong-doings of others.
 The more they shine the spotlight on the faults in others, the more moral they appear by comparison.